-Another example of fraud is if you use your credit card to purchase a specific item that is never delivered.
+Another example of credit card fraud is if you use your credit card to purchase a specific item that is not delivered as contracted.
 Say, for example, you buy a new computer equipped online.
 You clearly specified its technical specifications.
 Then, after you accept delivery, you open the box and find it contains an inferior model.
 Or a used one.
 Or a toaster.
+You did not receive the item you authorized.
 You call the merchant but they deny sending you the inferior model.
 Or the used one.
 Or the toaster.
 They just won’t help.
 In such a case the merchant defrauded you.
-Your bank will readily agree that it should reverse the transaction.
+Your bank will readily acknowledge a credit card dispute and agree that it should reverse the transaction.
 You clearly deserve a chargeback.

 That challenge is much easier said than done.
 After all, you signed a contract.
-In all likelihood, you also supplied the merchant with a series of additional documents.
+You also probably supplied the merchant with a series of additional documents to establish your identity.
 That means he can cite them to prove that you willingly entered into a business relationship with him and knew exactly what you were doing.

 In all likelihood, a number of months went by before you realized that you did not receive the service you contracted.
 You didn’t alert your bank immediately, like you would if you lost your credit card or fell victim to credit card fraud.
 And if that’s the case, the bank will remind you that there is a deadline for filing a credit card dispute.
 To clarify whether you are eligible, the bank may request additional information that you may not readily have at hand.
 And if you cannot provide that documentation in the time frame required, it will not be able to assist you in your dispute resolution case.